willcrawf/Cash-Cow/README.md

 ## Background:
 As a college student, one of my biggest problems is money.
 I am always broke!
-I know there are plenty of budget and financial apps out there, but I really wanted to make an app that would have every feature.
+I know there are plenty of budget and financial apps out there, but I really wanted to make an app that would have every feature that I personally wanted.
 In turn, maybe I could learn some finance, budget, and saving skills.

 ## Screenshots:
 #### Wirecard: